sty00A4/craftscript/README.md

-# craftscript
+# CraftScript
-computer craft scripting language
+A computercraft scripting language